Jaime Sunye Neto

 Jaime Sunye Neto (born May 2, 1957) is a Brazilian chess player.
 Awarded the International Master title in 1980 and the Grandmaster title in 1986, he was Brazilian champion seven times, in 1976, 1977, 1979, 1980, 1981, 1982 and 1983 (jointly with Marcos Paolozzi).
 Sunye Neto was also president of the Brazilian Chess Confederation from 1988 to 1992.

 In 1979 he was invited to play in the Interzonal in Rio de Janeiro as a second representative of the host nation.
-Untitled at the time, he delivered one of the best performances of his career, finishing fifth overall and defeating several grandmasters, including the tournament winner Lajos Portisch.
+Untitled at the time, he delivered one of the best performances of his career, finishing =fifth overall (tied with Borislav Ivkov) and defeating several grandmasters, including the tournament winner Lajos Portisch.
 In 1989 he won the South American Chess Championship, which was also the South American Zonal, and qualified for the 1990 Interzonal, where he finished equal 29th–39th out of 64 players.